-Tsenkher has a very complex mining sector, concentrated in the area of the soum that is most remote from main roads and the soum centre.
 The most dramatic effects of mining have been on Tsenkher's water and pastureland resources.
-People in Orkhon bagh are no longer able to use river water for drinking, and instead mainly use well water provided by the mining companies, but the downstream pollution affects people across the soum who have previously relied on the main Tsenkher river as well.
+People in Orkhon are no longer able to use river water for drinking, and instead mainly use well water provided by the mining companies, but the downstream pollution affects people across the soum who have previously relied on the main Tsenkher river as well.
 When mining first started in the Deed Nuur, local herders with the largest herds moved down from the mountains to the upper valleys in search of good pasture, while households with fewer livestock stayed at or near the mining site to engage in mining alongside their herding activities, to supplement their livelihoods.
-When mining took off from the late 1990s, the local herders were not well informed about it and just moved away as they were told, without any compensation, but even by the time of our research, many people, even from nearby valleys, still seemed to lack information about, or even awareness of or interest at all in, the mining activities going in the Deed Nuur.
-We found that people fear mining will expand into other parts of the soum at an abstract level, but for the most part only those living closest to the mining areas or directly involved in it seem to know very much about it.
-This contrasts with Dalanjargalan soum where mining is very widespread throughout the soum at all scales and continuing to grow.
-On the other hand, local people in Orkhon did also benefit from mining as most of them worked either as ninjas or in a more formal way through nukhurluls, and some of the better-off people in Orkhon had been able to sublet mining land and contract with registered drilling companies to operate on a slightly bigger scale; some local herders were also profiting by selling meat and dairy products to the mining companies.
+When mining took off from the late 1990s, the local herders were not well informed about it and just moved away as they were told, without any compensation, but even by the time of our research, many people, even from nearby valleys, still seemed to lack information about, or even awareness of or any interest in, the mining activities taking place in the Deed Nuur.
+On the other hand, local people in Orkhon clearly did also benefit from mining as most of them worked either as ninjas or in a more formal way through nukhurluls, and some of the better-off people in Orkhon had been able to sublet mining land and contract with registered drilling companies to operate on a slightly bigger scale; some local herders were also profiting by selling meat and dairy products to the mining companies.